 Treatment includes draining fluid out of the joint and immobilizing it with a splint to reduce swelling and immediate pain, and using antibiotics to fight the infection.
 Fortunately, antibiotics should cure gonococcal arthritis in about 10 days.

-The recommended treatment is ceftriaxone 1 g IM or IV every 24 hours.
-Due to antibiotic resistance, fluoroquinolones are no longer recommended in the treatment of gonococcal infections in the United States, according to the U.S. Centers for Disease Control and Prevention.
+The recommended treatment is ceftriaxone 1 g IM or IV every 24 hours plus a single dose of azithromycin, according to Centers for Disease Control and Prevention guidelines.

 Gonorrhea.
 National Institute of Allergy and Infectious Diseases, National Institutes of Health.